PhDbuilds/phdblog/content/about.md

 ## Certifications
 Along the way, I’ve picked up certifications that lay a foundation for my cybersecurity knowledge and demonstrate my commitment to the field.
-So far, (just in 2024), this includes:
+So far, this includes:
+- LPI Linux Essentials
 - CompTIA A+
 - CompTIA Network+
 - CompTIA Security+